raspberrypilearning/xai-challenge-submit/en/step_4.md

 This special version of Scratch allows you to access your machine learning model, as well as use the music database blocks. **But: if you try to open your project in another version of Scratch online, it won’t work.**

-A solution you can use is to save your work to your computer often:
+A solution you can use is to save your work to your computer:

 --- task ---